- About WSCC

 - Withdrawal Procedures

-Wallace State coach Ron Burdette has established his successful footprint on the program in a short time span.
-Burdette has compiled a 72-24 record with the Lady Lions in three seasons, earning Coach of the Year honors each season.
-Burdette was the ACCC North Coach of the Year in both 2014 and 2013 and the 2012 ACCC Coach of the Year.
+Burdette enters his fourth season with the Lady Lions and has established his successful footprint on the program in a short time frame, compiling a 72-24 record with the Lady Lions.
+He has earned Coach of the Year honors each season with Wallace State.
+He was named the ACCC North Coach of the Year in both 2014 and 2013 and the 2012 ACCC Coach of the Year.
 His teams have finished state-runner up twice (2013 and 2012) and third once (2014).

 Burdette, a former University of Alabama basketball walk-on, has been part of the Wallace State family for more than a decade, serving as an assistant coach under Larry Slater beginning in 2002, and playing a strong role in the program winning two state championships (2003, 2011).
 Burdette was also the men's interim head coach during the 2004-05 campaign.